paradox460/pdx.su/_posts/2024-08-10-diy-permanent-xmas-lights.md

 This was an amazingly rewarding project, and I cannot state how good they look at night.
 Some of my neighbors, who previously balked at the prices commercial operations have charged, are now interested in DIY.
 Ultimately I paid just shy of $2000 for this project, which includes all the components AND bringing out a contractor to help with some of the upper roof segments (I'm not comfortable on that tall of a ladder).
 Since _everything_ about the control side of this is open-source, I have it wired up into HomeAssistant, and already have some automations set up, such as automatically turning them off _around_ midnight, the ability to turn them on automatically around sunset/sunrise, and voice control ("Hey google, turn on the roof trim").
 I plan to set up even more automations, such as turning them on in various team colors should they win a game in their associated sports, as well as a calendar integration, so I can schedule them to turn on at arbitrary dates, without worrying about doing it manually.

 And I've already had to deal with a single puck failing, which caused all the subsequent ones to start behaving erratically.
 Fixing this one failed puck was rather simple; I just detached the segment with the faulty puck, took it inside, cut the bad puck out, spliced a new one in, and was up and running again in under an hour.
 Had I gone with strips, I couldn't have brought it inside to do that, and would have had to sit there splicing with a headlamp as my sole illumination, atop a ladder.

+## Updates:

++ Linkrot ate the original link to the pixels I used, so I've updated it.
+The new link is https://www.aliexpress.us/item/3256807344866216.html

 [xLights]: https://xlights.org/
 [WLED]: https://kno.wled.ge/